 Program mode.
 This shooting mode is referred to as “P” or “Program AE” (for Auto Exposure).
 When Program mode is engaged, the camera analyzes the scene and automatically sets the optimum shutter speed and aperture to suit the subject’s brightness.

 Shutter priority mode.
 This shooting mode is often referred to as “S” or “Tv” (for Time value).
 In Shutter priority mode, you set the desired shutter speed depending on whether you intend to freeze action or create motion blur, and the camera analyzes the scene and automatically sets the optimal aperture to suit the subject’s brightness.
-(Find out more about effects of the shutter speed.)
+(Find out more about effects of the shutter speed.
+For hands-on learners, shutter speed and motion is covered in our Workshop 103 photography class.)

 Aperture priority mode.
 This shooting mode is often referred to as “A” or “Av” (for Aperture value).
 In Aperture priority mode, you set the desired aperture depending on whether you want to blur the background or make all subjects both near and far appear sharply focused, and the camera analyzes the scene and automatically sets the optimum shutter speed to suit the subject’s brightness.
-(Find out more about effects of the aperture.)
+(Find out more about effects of the aperture.
+For hands-on learners, we discuss the effects of the aperture and depth of field in the Workshop 102 photography course.)

 Manual mode.
 This shooting mode is often called Manual Exposure.
-In Manual mode, you set the shutter speed and aperture values to achieve both the exposure and creative results you desired.
+In Manual mode, you set the shutter speed and aperture values to achieve both the exposure and creative results you desire.
 Although the camera continues to analyze the scene to provide you with light measurement information, it does not automatically adjust any exposure controls.
-(Find out more about setting manual exposures.)
+(Find out more about setting manual exposures.
+For hands-on learners, we teach manual exposure and autofocusing techniques in our Workshop 104 photo class.)